katzrkool/kahoot-safari/README.md

 To install from source, clone the repo and follow the [instructions from Apple](https://developer.apple.com/documentation/safariservices/safari_app_extensions/building_a_safari_app_extension#2957926)

-The repo for the Firefox version that this repo is based off of is available at [katzrkool/kahoot](https://github.com/katzrkool/kahoot).
+The repo for the Firefox and Chrome version that this repo is based off of is available at [lkellar/kahoot](https://github.com/lkellar/kahoot).

 ## Usage
 By default, the shortcuts are mapped to